 When the Engine Is Running

-If the brake pedal is hard but goes to the floor as soon as you turn the engine on, you can think it has something to do with the brake booster.
+If the brake pedal is hard but goes to the floor as soon as you turn the engine on, you can think it has something to do with the brake booster or its check valve.
 But as I mentioned earlier, it could also be the wheel cylinder or something else sucking in air.
 This will likely result in a lot of air when bleeding the brakes and will probably keep coming every time you bleed until the issue is resolved.

 Can ABS Cause Brake Pedal to Go to the Floor?